BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 6.3 =
+Versions prior to 5.9 must update to maintain compatibility with the BibleGet endpoint

 = 6.2 =
 Versions prior to 5.9 must update to maintain compatibility with the BibleGet endpoint